ewdlop/OSINT/README.md

 ## Subject of studies

 - I suggested Richard Scherl and NLP to Isabella.
-(I think a male looking Isabella on Facebook.)
+(I think I saw a male looking Isabella on Facebook.)
 - [I suggested me to a[karen?]]
 - I suggested three.js to Joe.
 - I suggested Parser and Lexer to Hunter.(I think I saw a dopplagner on Facebook.)